-Pamela Winslow Kashani Co-Founder
+Pamela Winslow Kashani Artistic Director, Co-Founder

-As a producer, Pamela won a Drama Desk Award for the Broadway revival of Hair in 2009, gained another Drama Desk, an Outer Critic’s Circle and Tony Award for the Best Musical Memphis in 2010, and co-produced the four-time Tony winner An American in Paris, which is currently playing in Tokyo.
-For the past few years she has been flexing her musical muscles in a new way as composer and lyricist for the musical Higher Education.
+As a producer Pamela won a Drama Desk Award for the Broadway revival of Hair in 2009, in 2010 gained another Drama Desk, an Outer Critic’s Circle and Tony Award for the Best Musical Memphis and co-produced the four-time Tony winner An American in Paris in 2014 and 2015.

 Tim Kashani Co-Founder

 Tim believes that technology and the arts must unite to move humanity forward.
 Fostering new technology and arts startups, he incubates ideas that promote a collaborative learning environment.